Mohadu67/NutriForm-Vite/frontend/README.md

 ## Usage
 - Open the frontend app in your browser at `http://localhost:3000` (or the port specified by Vite).
 - Register or log in to your account.
-- Enter your personal details to calculate daily calorie needs.
-- Plan your meals and track your calorie intake.
-- Log your exercises and monitor your fitness progress.
+- Use the IMC and calorie calculators to assess your health metrics.
+- Follow the exercise selection steps to find suitable workouts.
+- View exercise details through popup cards.
+- Track your progress with the stepper interface.

 ## Future Plans
+- Backend integration for data persistence and user management.
+- Session logging for exercise tracking and progress monitoring.
 - Add personalized recipe suggestions based on calorie calculation.
 - Integrate an advanced exercise tracking system with detailed analytics.
 - Implement social features to share progress and recipes with friends.